mckeenweb/tf-dynamodb-iam-api/README.md

 We will be creating a new key pair in our terraform directory.
 Run the following command:

-Windows, use Git Bash or WSL only unless install openssl: ssh-keygen -t rsa -b 4096 -m pem -f roger_kp; openssl rsa -in roger_kp -outform pem; chmod 400 roger_kp.pem
+Windows, use Git Bash or WSL only unless install openssl: ssh-keygen -t rsa -b 4096 -m pem -f roger_kp; openssl rsa -in roger_kp -outform pem; chmod 400 roger_kp

 Debian: